There are many different uses for branching and svn merge, and this section describes the most common ones you're likely to run into.

 Most projects take a middle-of-the-road approach.
 They

-commonly insist that /trunk
+commonly insist that /trunk compile and

 pass regression tests at all times.
 A feature branch is